 Data center relocations are immense undertakings that require intricate knowledge of IT infrastructure, as well as the strategic vision of the business.
 A sound understanding of the businesses’ vision will allow IT departments to deliver and execute a data center relocation that meets organizational goals and objectives.

-So whether your company is relocating one data center or multiple data centers in order to provide redundancy, it is critical to address the factors mentioned above.
+So whether your company is relocating one data center or multiple data centers in order to provide redundancy, let us show you how structured cabling can ensure a smooth data center relocation.

 Has your company relocated data centers?
 If so, let us know how it went and whether or not factors like structured cabling motivated you to relocate your data centers.